 These Greek-inspired Mini Goat Cheese Stuffed Potato Appetizers are fantastic for entertaining.
 One filling is sweet, the other savory.
-Both are addictive!
+Both are irresistible!
 Thank you to The Little Potato Company for helping me share this recipe with you.

 Mini Goat Cheese Stuffed Potato Appetizers Recipe – Greek-Inspired

 The entertaining season is finally here and I’d be lying if I didn’t say that I was almost as excited for the hors d’oeuvres as I am for spending time with family and friends. smoked salmon bites, 5-minute black bean dip, Mediterranean 7-layer dip…

 I could go on and on!